-Form 1099-R shows distributions from retirement accounts such as IRAs, SEP IRAs, SIMPLE IRAs, annuities and pension plans.
+Form 1099-R for an IRA shows distributions from retirement accounts such as IRAs, SEP IRAs, SIMPLE IRAs, annuities and pension plans.
 The form indicates the gross amount of the distributions you received, how much of that amount was taxed and the amount withheld for state and federal income taxes.
 The 1099-R also includes a distribution code explaining the kind of distribution you received.
 For example, you may have received an early distribution from an IRA account or rolled over a distribution to a qualified retirement plan, which both would be reported on Form 1099-R.

 The IRS requires that you attach Form 1099-R to your tax return if tax was withheld on all or part of any distributions you receive.
-Usually, federal income tax is withheld from pension and annuity payments and on the taxable portion of a profit-sharing plan, stock bonus plan or other deferred compensation plan, according to IRS.gov.
+Usually, federal income tax is withheld from pension and annuity payments and on the taxable portion of a profit-sharing plan, stock bonus plan or other deferred compensation plan.
 Taxes are not withheld on any money you receive that you do not have to include in your gross income.
 Money you receive from a Roth IRA usually won’t be taxable.
 That’s because unlike other retirement plans that allow you to take a deduction for the contributions you make each year, you can’t deduct your contributions to a Roth IRA.